linuxgurugamer/KSPLoadingScreenManager/README.md

 ## Configuration

-When first run, LSM will create a `LoadingScreenManager.cfg` within the install folder with default settings.
+When first run, LSM will create a `LoadingScreenManager.cfg` with default settings within the folder where it is installed.
 The location may vary by OS but it should be `PlugInData\LoadingScreenManager\LoadingScreenManager.cfg`.

+LoadingScreenManager uses standard KSP configuration node syntax, as is used for part .cfg files and game save files.
+If you are not familiar with this syntax, view the file generated after the first run and it should be pretty easy to infer when combined with the info below.

-The configuration settings are as follows:
+The base configuration settings are as follows:

 * **`debugLogging`** - If `True`, will include extra diagnostic info in the log.
-  * **_PLEASE LEAVE THIS ENABLED FOR THE PRERELEASE_**
-    * At least until you know the mod works reliably...
+    * **If you are submitting a log file with regard to a problem, please turn this on first.**
   * **NOTE**: KSP output logging must be turned on.
 * **`dumpScreens`** - If `True`, dumps a list of installed screens to the log.
 Mainly for development use.
   * **NOTE**: `debugLogging` must be `True` for this to work!
 * **`dumpTips`** - If `True`, dumps a list of the "loading tips" for each screen to the log.
   * This is a borderline game **_SPOILER_** so it is not enabled by default.
   * **NOTE**: `debugLogging` must be `True` for this to work!
-* **`screenshotFolder`** - The folder to pull images from, relative to the KSP install folder.
-Include the trailing slash.
-  In the generated config, this will be `Screenshots/`.
-  * Files in subfolders will also be included.
-  * **NOTE**: Folder should not contain anything other than screenshots!
-    If so you will see a bunch of errors and may see blank slides.
-  * If OS and user permissions allow (note LSM only reads image files), it may be possible to use folders outside of the KSP install folder using `../`, but **_this is not officially supported_**.
-* **slidesToAdd** - Number of slides to add.
-Performance tuning setting that normally does not need to be changed.
+* **`totalSlides`** - Maximum number of slides to show during load.
+Unless you have long load times or are really pressed for memory, you can leave this at the default.
-  * This value + 1 is the maximum number of slides KSP will show.
+  * This value is the *maximum* number of slides KSP will show (_not_ including the logo).
-  * It's important to note that the images only loaded once, they are not copied.
+    If the specified folder(s) (see below) do not contain enough files, then only the number of files available will be used.
+(Plus the original screens, if included.)
+  * It is also the maximum number of images that will be loaded.
+If you have a fairly short load time and want to save a bit of memory you can lower this.
-  * To show only 1 slide (like current KSP), set this to 0.
+  * To show only 1 slide (like current KSP), set this to 1, and set the `displayTime` to be quite large.
   * Actual # of slides shown depends on loading time and timing settings.
+Typically this will be a lot less than the value here.
   * The approximate maximum slideshow length (in seconds) will be:
-    * `(slidesToAdd + 1) * (fadeInTime + displayTime + fadeOutTime)`
+    * `slidesToAdd * (fadeInTime + displayTime + fadeOutTime)`
-  * If this is too low, the image will be blank for the last portions of loading.
+  * If this is too low for your load time, the image will be blank for the last portions of loading.
-* **includeOriginalScreens** - If `True`, includes the provided KSP screens in the slideshow.
+* **`includeOriginalScreens`** - If `True`, includes the provided KSP screens in the slideshow.
   * Whether they are actually shown or not is random.
-* **runWithNoScreenshots** - Normally LSM won't touch anything if there are no screenshots in the folder, which is mainly for new KSP players (or empty installations).
+* **`forceSlideshowWithNoImageFiles`** - Normally LSM won't try to setup a slideshow if there are no images in the any of the folders, e.g. new KSP players or empty installations.
 Set to `True` to override this behaviour.
-  * **NOTE**:  If you want a blank screen during loading, use an empty `screenshotFolder`, set this to `True`, and turn `includeOriginalScreens` off, but note _this will cause an error (non-fatal) in KSP_!
+  * **NOTE**:  This is mainly to allow showing a blank screen during loading.
+Set this to `True`, use a `FOLDER` with no files (see below), and turn `includeOriginalScreens` off, but note _this will cause an error (non-fatal) in KSP_!
-* **displayTime** - Time in seconds each slide is to be shown.
+* **`displayTime`** - Time in seconds each slide is to be shown.
-  * If you only want one image, set this to a really long value.
+  * If you only want one image, set this to a really high value.
-* **fadeInTime** - Time in seconds for the fade-in transition to a new slide.
+* **`fadeInTime`** - Time in seconds for the fade-in transition to a new slide.
-* **fadeOutTime** - Time in seconds for the fade-in transition after a slide.
+* **`fadeOutTime`** - Time in seconds for the fade-in transition after a slide.
-* **tipTime** - Time in seconds each "witty loading tip" is to remain showing.
+* **`tipTime`** - Time in seconds each "witty loading tip" is to remain showing.
   * Lower this time to see more tips, raise it to see fewer.
+* **`tipsFile`** - If provided, indicates a text file to read custom tips for display during loading.
+Can be left blank (and is by default) to disable this feature.
+  * File format is one tip per line.
+  * Lines starting with `#` are treated as comments and will be ignored, as will blank lines.
+  * Maximum length is probably dictated by your screen resolution.
+* **`includeOriginalTips`** - If `True`, includes the provided KSP tips during loading.
+  * If `tipsFile` is also provided, the original tips will be added to those from the file.
+Whether they are actually shown or not is random.
+  * Unlike with screens, tips are always adjusted, so if no `tipsFile` is given and this is `False` then the screen will just say "Loading..." for the entire time.

+Additionally, one or more **`FOLDER`** nodes should be specified with the following settings inside.
+If no `FOLDER` nodes are present, or on first run, a default node will be added that points to the `Screenshots/` folder.
+If multiples are provided, they will be pooled together.
+(All files have an equal chance of being selected for the slideshow.)

+* **`path`** - The folder to pull images from, relative to the KSP install folder.
+Include the trailing slash.
+  * If OS and user permissions allow (note LSM only reads image files), it is possible to use folders outside of the KSP install folder using `../`, but **_this is not officially supported_**.
+* **`fileMasks`** - File mask(s) (e.g. *.jpg).
+Multiples are allowed and are separated by ; (semicolon).
+  * Default is `*.jpg;*.png`
+  * Can be used to only include certain files, e.g. `screenshot*.png`
+  *  `*` and `?` wildcards are supported and work as on Windows.
+  * **NOTE**: File masks should not include anything other than JPG or PNG images!
+    Otherwise you will see a bunch of errors and may see blank slides.
+* **`ignoreSubfolders`** - By default, all subfolders within `path` will be included in the search.
+Set this `True` to search only `path`, ignoring any subfolders inside it.

 **_IMPORTANT_: It is _not_ possible via configuration to alter or adjust the developer logo loading screen that is shown initially.
 Such behaviour is not